The Infrastructure Protection domain supports those responsible for protecting the nation's critical infrastructure and key resources (CIKR).

 The Infrastructure Protection domain models infrastructure data for all sixteen DHS infrastructure sectors (as outlined in the National Infrastructure Protection Plan).
 The shared data contains locations, names, and contact information for the nation’s infrastructure assets.
 It also describes physical locations of assets with street addresses and geographic coordinates (latitude, longitude).
 The most recent updates to this domain’s model content reflect the North American Industry Classification System (NAICS Codes), providing developers across domains with a full taxonomy of infrastructure categories and descriptions.

-Download the current release of the NIEM model, NIEM 4.0, to learn more.
+Download the current release of the NIEM model to learn more.